BojkoJ/nextjs-drive/README.md

 ### 🚀 **CD (Continuous Deployment)**

-Deployment is triggered automatically by Netlify when changes are pushed to the `main` branch.
+Deployment is triggered automatically by Netlify when changes are pushed.
 Netlify builds the project and deploys it to the live environment.

 ## MAIN TODO: